*This post contains affiliate links. Thanks for supporting The Homeschool Scientist.

 Get my kids to any pond or stream and they will instantly start looking for frogs.
 They try to capture quick, tiny frogs and those big, green bullfrogs.
 They’ve had them in nets and buckets, on fishing lines and in hands.
 The kids are fascinated by them.

 Recently, DK Publishing sent us this amazing book – Everything You Need To Know About Frogs and Other Slippery Creatures.
+This book is more of what DK is known for – thought provoking facts and fabulous images that draw the reader in.
+This book only added to the kids’ interest in frogs and toads!

 Did you know?